Table of Contents

 How Long Does Authentic Persian Rugs Last

-With regular care and maintenance, an authentic Persian rug can last more than 100 years.
-The secret to their durability is in the materials that are used and the way that they are constructed.
+With regular care and maintenance, an authentic Persian rug can last more than 100 years, as with antique Persian rugs.
+The secret to their durability is in the materials used and how they are constructed.

 Does Size Affect the Value of a Persian Rug